Watcher1986/notetaker/README.md

 - [Tailwind CSS](https://tailwindcss.com)
 - [tRPC](https://trpc.io)

+## DB integration

+To make happen your prisma shema changes to a remote DB provider you need to run this command in your terminal **(nmp/yarn/pnpm) prisma db push**

 ## Learn More

 To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources: